adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/open-nfs-ports.md

 * nfs and nfs_acl
 * nlockmgr

-View these services and the port they are using by entering the `rcpinfo -p` command:
+View these services and the ports they are using by entering the following command:

     ```text
     rcpinfo -p